JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/IMPLEMENTATION_NOTES.md

 ### Self-Exclusion Algorithm

-The `generate_routes_to_other_vpcs` pure function module automatically generates route objects that imperative Terraform would require as explicit `aws_route` resource blocks.
+The `generate_routes_to_other_vpcs` pure function module (zero-resource Terraform module) automatically generates route objects that imperative Terraform would require as explicit `aws_route` resource blocks.
+This module creates no AWS infrastructure but performs pure computation—transforming VPC topology maps into route specifications.
+The transformation mirrors compiler intermediate representation (IR) passes, where high-level declarations expand into detailed resource specifications.
 The module uses list comprehension with filtering:

 ```hcl
 # Pseudocode from base.tf